Author: Tamz

 You can probably tell from the title of my blog that I am a deep thinker and have, unfortunately, spent most of my life ruminating and worrying my way through to now.

-I have more recently been trying really hard to be better and seek help for my anxiety, through the way of talking and, more recently, through medication.
+I have more recently been trying really hard to be better and seek help for my anxiety through talking therapies.
+I also tried medication for anxiety, but for me, personally, the side effects outweighed the good.

 I firmly believe that talking openly is the key to healing, and if someone doesn’t want to hear it, then find the one person who will, even if that is a stranger at the other end of a helpline.